Cogent (CCOI)

 12. Is Now The Time To Buy Cogent?

-Cogent isn’t a terrible business, but it doesn’t pass our quality test.
+Cogent’s business quality ultimately falls short of our standards.
 Although its revenue growth was impressive over the last five years, it’s expected to deteriorate over the next 12 months and its diminishing returns show management's prior bets haven't worked out.
-And while the company’s stellar ROIC suggests it has been a well-run company historically, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.
+And while the company’s market-beating ROIC suggests it has been a well-managed company historically, the downside is its declining EPS over the last five years makes it a less attractive asset to the public markets.

-Cogent’s EV-to-EBITDA ratio based on the next 12 months is 6.7x.
-Beauty is in the eye of the beholder, but we don’t really see a big opportunity at the moment.
+Cogent’s EV-to-EBITDA ratio based on the next 12 months is 3x.
+While this valuation is optically cheap, the potential downside is big given its shaky fundamentals.
 We're pretty confident there are superior stocks to buy right now.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.